Frequently asked questions answered by

 what costs are involved in the build?

 Like many assistance shops we simply charge by the man-hour.
 The more you do, the less we have to do.
 The cumulative monthly total for each employee on each airplane is recorded and invoiced for labor cost on a month-by-month basis.
-Many sundry shop supplies are included in our basic hourly fee.
-Other, more costly items like resin and paint, for example, are tallied and invoiced each month as well.
+Materials and other items like resin, paint & supplies, for example, are tallied and invoiced each month as well.
 Rule of thumb with kit planes is double the cost of the kit and that will approximately cover the cost of the items that donít come with an airframe kit.
 Major items like engine, prop, avionics, flight instruments, paint, upholstery, wiring, breakers and switches are not usually included with kits.
 We can provide a tremendous service here in directing you to reliable and correct sources of supply.
 If you are serious about having a kit airplane built for you in this shop, call us and we'll talk about a time line and the shop rate.

 I hadnít thought about insurance, yet.